Water Structure and Properties: Hydrogen Bonding, Dipole Moment

 The UGC NET Exam, conducted by NTA, opens doors to coveted positions as Junior Research Fellows (JRF) and Assistant Professors in Indian universities.

 With two papers covering a vast syllabus, a robust preparation strategy is key.
-The UGC NET 2023 exam is slated for December 6 to 22, 2023, making it high time to commence revision.
+The UGC NET December cycle exam is slated for January 1 to 19, 2025, making it high time to commence revision.

 Here are five invaluable tips for taking the UGC NET exam on your initial try: